djpardis/djpardis.github.io/_posts/2024-08-12-startup-advice.md

 > *The only way to avoid disruption is to constantly do what you would if you were just starting out.*
 > *—Aaron Levie*

+**Sell early and often.** Ultimately, a startup's success hinges on sales and its trajectory.
+Life is easier if the product can be sold early and often.
+A startup may struggle to survive with grand plans and lengthy sales cycles unless it secures substantial external funding.

 **Talk to customers.** Nothing benefits a company more than customer feedback.
 Never lose sight of it.
 Feedback saves products and companies from veering off the tracks into irrelevance.